Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Introduction

+Having set the scene for arbitrary quantum simulations with MS gates, we now explore the class of fermionic operations subject to this work.
 The Unitary Coupled Cluster (UCC) ansatz is of particular interest due to its preservation of symmetries in electronic systems \cite{gard2020efficient}, such as the total particle number or the spin.
 In its most general form, it is defined as

 where $\ket{\psi_0}$ is an initial guess of the systems ground state -- typically the Hartree-Fock ground state -- and $T_N$ denotes the $N$-th cluster operator incorporating all possible excitations of $N$ electrons from occupied to virtual orbitals.
-In practice, $N$ is often truncated at $2$, giving rise to the UCCSD ansatz $\exp(T_1+T_2)$, where the first- and second cluster operators
+In practice, $N$ is often truncated at $2$, giving rise to the UCCSD ansatz $\exp(i(T_1+T_2))$, where the first- and second cluster operators

 entail all possible generators of single- and double excitation generators, which are defined by the antisymmetrized terms

 respectively.
 Next, $\exp(T_1+T_2)$ is typically approximated through a first-order Trotter-Suzuki product decomposition \cite{trotter1959product, suzuki1976generalized}, such that the ansatz is a sequence of the single- and double excitation operators